CharlesBrough/cbProject1-ConstructCoUI/readme.md

 ### List page

 - Lists all employees of the Construction Company
+- Contains links to the editing page to change database data

 ### Form page

-- Add, update, or delete
+- Add, update, or delete selection
+- Each has a unique form that will send data to the backend for the specified operation

 ### Login page